top of page

 Falcuna kasai (male, upper and underside)

-An Afrotropical genus comprising only six species with two being recorded at Semuliki: Larinopoda tera and L. lagyra.
-These two species are the only recorded species in Uganda.
+Genus Larinopoda.
+A genus comprising only six species with two being recorded at Semuliki: Larinopoda tera and L. lagyra.
+These two species are also the only Larinopoda species recorded in Uganda.

 Larinopoda tera.jpg